exonum/exonum-doc/src/get-started/first-java-service.md

 on the launcher-plugin + Java runtime pair?
 -->

-And launch the service:
+Launch the service:

 ```shell
 python -m exonum_launcher -i deploy-start-config.yml
 ```

+Launcher will take the service instance name and other parameters from the configuration file, and submit the request to the node.
 The launcher must print the status of the service artifact deploy and the service instance start.
 We can also verify that both operations succeeded via the node API:

 ```shell
 curl -s http://127.0.0.1:3000/api/system/v1/services | jq